cyber-duckie/proxmox-vpn-stream/README.md

 3️⃣ Create a Stremio LXC attached to the private VPN bridge and one network to stream locally.

-  My Network interfaces for this Stremio  LXC are:
+  My Network interfaces for this Stremio  LXC are:<br/>
   Network Adress of the LXC (static):<br/>
   -> Name: eth0<br/>
   -> Bridge: vmbr0<br/>